-Starting February 28, Microsoft Defender users will lose access to the VPN that came with their subscription.
+Starting February 28, Microsoft Defender users will lose access to the free VPN that came with their subscription.
 Introduced in 2023 as a “privacy protection feature,” this VPN was meant to add an extra layer of security by isolating Microsoft 365 applications.

 Why is Microsoft getting rid of it?
 An anonymous employee mentioned that the decision stems from a routine evaluation of features and usage.
 It sounds like the VPN didn’t find much traction among customers.
 One significant limitation was its inability to let users choose their server location, which made it impractical for streaming services that restrict content based on geography.